-Join award-winning author Mary Amato in her writing studio every Friday from 1:00 to 1:30 EST pm. for $5.00 per class.
+Join award-winning author Mary Amato via ZOOM in her writing studio every Friday from 1:00 to 1:30 EST pm. for $5.00 per class.
 Each week, Mary will choose a different topic related to some aspect of the writing process and give a short, energized talk and then lead a writing exercise on the spot.
-The experience will (more…)
+The (more…)

 For all my friends, colleagues, and adult students who are just starting to write their first novel or play or song…